 However, sometimes store owners are reporting problems setting up their store categories in PrestaShop.
 This is especially annoying when it happens when you are adding categories and goods assigned to them massively and later on discover that you need to edit each.

-This article discusses a few points to check and follow to make your categories visible and available at your front-end.
+This article discusses a few points to check and follow to make your categories displayed and available at your front-end.

 Make sure that shop categories are nested under root category